dqr/Matchismo/Matchismo Notes.md

 Task 1 - just do the walkthrough that's in the lecture 3 slides.
 Done.

 Task 2 - add 4 more cards.
 Copy/Paste last row.
-Trick is to be sure to add the cpied buttons to the outlet collection.
+Trick is to be sure to add the copied buttons to the outlet collection.

-Task 3 -left off here.
+Task 3 - add a label for the match results.
+Added the label in the storyboard, add a new flipResultsProperty to the model, and modify the controller to update the view (storyboard) based on the results from the model (CarMatchingGame).

+Task 4 - Add a deal button.
+Added a Deal button and wired up to the controller as an Action (drag to inside implementation).
+Code for dealNewDeck nils the game so we alloc init a new one on next reference.
+Then clean up flip count and flipResults labels (score is automatic via new game), and update the UI.

 ## Random Notes